Dua Lipa Flashes Chiseled Abs In Crop Top & Jeans: ‘Promo From Home’

 “Wowowow, you look incredible.
 Love the outfit and you Dua,” they enthused.

-Dua recently posted a racy image to the social media platform.
-The Inquisitrreported that she clutched her chest in a barely-there ensemble.
+Dua recently posted a racier image to the social media platform prior to the new series.
+The Inquisitr reported that she clutched her chest in a barely there ensemble.